HaoNingWu/MZHyper/README.md

 [1] COMPUTING A QUANTITY OF INTEREST FROM OBSERVATIONAL DATA by R. DeVore, S. Foucart, G. Petrova, P. Wojtaszczyk.
-Codes are available at https://www.math.tamu.edu/~foucart/papers.html.
+Codes are available at https://www.math.tamu.edu/~foucart/papers.html (item 31).
-The zip file (reproducible+supplement) also contains CVX
+The zip file (reproducible+supplement) also contains CVX.

 # Sphere
 Please add the sphere_approx_toolbox_v3.0 (can be found in this repository) onto path before running the codes.